basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/index.md

 ### Error Response

+If the request does not result in an error, Riak will return one of a variety of response messages, e.g. `RpbGetResp` or `RpbPutResp`, depending on which request message is sent.

-If the server experiences an error processing a request, it will return an `RpbErrorResp` message instead of the response expected for the given request (e.g. `RbpGetResp` is the expected response to `RbpGetReq`).
+If the server experiences an error processing a request, however, it will return an `RpbErrorResp` message instead of the response expected for the given request (e.g. `RbpGetResp` is the expected response to `RbpGetReq`).
 Error messages contain an error string and an error code, like this:

 ```protobuf
 message RpbErrorResp {